kubescape/kubescape.io/docs/docs/kubescape-operator-vs-cli-comparison.md

 # Kubescape Operator vs CLI: Comparison and Functionality

 The Kubescape Operator and Kubescape CLI are two different tools provided by Kubescape for securing Kubernetes environments.
-Here's a comparison of their functionalities and differences based on the provided documentation.
+Here's a comparison of their functionalities and differences:

 ---